NCI-CGR/GwasQcPipeline/docs/sub_workflows/entry_points.rst

    - ``sample_level/samples.bim``
    - ``sample_level/samples.fam``

-There are three paths we can take to create these files:
+There are four paths we can take to create these files:

 1. If GTC files are provided using ``user_files.gtc_pattern`` then we will